trbittner/recipe-chat-bot/markdown-recipes/kale-gruyere-pizza.md

     - 1 serving basic dough
 instructions:
     - Preheat oven to 450
-    - '"Wash" the kale in a bowl using 1/2 tsp of salt'
+    - 'Wash' the kale in a bowl using 1/2 tsp of salt'
     - Roll out the dough.
 Using a fork, poke holes in the dough to prevent it from puffing during cooking
     - Brush 2 tbsp of olive oil on to the dough.
 Sprinkle the garlic evenly and top with gruyere.
     - Bake the crust for 2 minutes